jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Imagine that Alice has a data qubit that she wishes to send to Bob.
 The [No-Cloning Theorem](#no-cloning-theorem) of quantum mechanics says that it is impossible to create an independent and identical copy of an unknown quantum state.
 This implies that if Alice sends a qubit to Bob, then she no longer has access to the qubit herself.

 The protocol requires Alice and Bob to each have one of an entangled pair of qubits.
 Alice makes a joint [Bell Measurement](#bell-measurement) of the data qubit with her entangled qubit.
 This results in two classical bits of information corresponding to the four possible measurement outcomes.
-If Alice sends these two classical bits to Bob, he can can use them with his entangled qubit to recreate the qubit that Alice sent.
+If Alice sends these two classical bits to Bob, he can use them with his entangled qubit to recreate the qubit that Alice sent.
 The Bell measurement that Alice performs destroys the quantum state of her data qubit, so the no-cloning theorem is not violated.

 The following quantum circuit shows Alice's part of the protocol: